code-with-amitk/Code-examples/System-Design/Concepts/Databases/Database_Scaling/README.md

                                                   --------------
 ```

+<a name=shard></a>
-## C. Sharding
+## 3. Sharding
-- **What?** Data is distributed across the databases, so that each DB only manages subset of data.
+- Data is distributed across the databases, so that each DB only manages subset of data.
 - **Adv:** a.
 Less data/DB hence more cache hits.
 - **Disadv:**
   - *a.* if 1 user or some users becomes hot, then a DB will become hugely loaded and other will remain empty.